 4. Communication Challenges

-During a crisis, proper communication at the right time can make all the difference, and it is this burden you must weather.
+During a crisis, timely communication can make all the difference, and it is this burden you must weather.
 In the event of a medical situation, lockdown, or fire drill, mass messaging can be crucial for notifying all individuals on campus.

 Big and noisy settings, however, tend to weaken the impact of traditional forms of communication.
-As a solution to this, you can integrate the use of audio systems, including outdoor speakers and intercom systems, and emergency call modes that enable you to send live messages to designated zones or the entire campus.
+As a solution, you can integrate audio systems, including outdoor speakers and intercom systems, and emergency call modes that enable you to send live messages to designated zones or the entire campus.

 Additionally, two-way communication devices enable employees and students to report or seek assistance, providing feedback that notifies everyone and keeps them informed.

-These systems may also be integrated with monitoring and access control systems, whereby an automated mechanism is triggered in situations of unauthorized entry or congestion, making an announcement.
+These systems may also be integrated with monitoring and access control systems, whereby an automated mechanism triggers an announcement in situations of unauthorized entry or congestion.

 In a situation where time is of the essence, with a campus-wide, transparently structured communication pattern, you can act quickly and efficiently, ensuring that the guidance of your choice reaches the right place at just the right time.